cmu-phil/py-tetrad/pytetrad/R/README.md

 ## RPy-Tetrad: Py-Tetrad for R and RStudio

 This project is being offered as a way of connecting Tetrad to R through Python.
-It is intended to replace the older (less maintainable) [r-causal](https://github.com/bd2kccd/r-causal) Python project that uses an outdated version of Tetrad.
+It is intended as an alternative the older (less maintainable) [r-causal](https://github.com/bd2kccd/r-causal) Python project that uses an outdated version of Tetrad.

 Here are [INSTALLATION INSTRUCTIONS](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/INSTALLATION.md).